-Movie/Characters: Lord of the Rings (Gandalf), King Arthur (Merlin), In the Soup (Joe), Matinee (Woolsey), Being John Malkovich, Dead Poet's Society (Keating), Ed Wood, Beetlejuice, The Usual Suspects and The Illusionist.
+Movie/Characters: Lord of the Rings (Gandalf), King Arthur (Merlin), In the Soup (Joe), Matinee (Woolsey), Being John Malkovich, Dead Poet's Society (Keating), Ed Wood, Beetlejuice, The Usual Suspects, Jackie Brown and The Illusionist.

 Description: Ancient/Modern Examples: Merlin, wizards, alchemists, hypnotists, illusionists, snake oil salesman, and grifters.
 The Magician represents skills that we are either born with or are cultivating that make us unique, or that dazzle others.
 The Magician is that part of ourselves which showcases our talents and skills and exhibits charm and charisma.
 That can mesmerize, attract or even con others.
 The Magician focuses on communication and mental powers.
 Manipulating the elements to attract and captivate an audience (and bend it to his will).
 The energy itself is neutral; it’s the intention, which transforms it.
 Using focused intent.
 Mind over matter.
 This stage in the game represents self-reliance, imagination and mastering creative skills, illusion and intrigue.

 II The High Priestess